vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/12-configure-content-source.md

 [Back: Home](README.md)

-# Configure a Content Source for the Project in Service Broker
+# Configure a Content Source for the Project in VMware Aria Automation Service Broker

-Provide access to vRealize Automation cloud templates to users by creating and configuring a content source for the project in Service Broker.
+Provide access to VMware Aria Automation cloud templates to users by creating and configuring a content source for the project in VMware Aria Automation Service Broker.

 ## UI Procedure